Ferry Building restoration

-The restoration work began during the week of May 10 and is scheduled to be complete in spring 2022.
+The restoration work began during the week of May 10, 2021 and is scheduled to be complete in summer 2022.

 Eight parking spots beside the Ferry Building Gallery will be closed throughout the construction phase of the project to accommodate the construction activity.
 Traffic and pedestrian flow, as well as other parking disruptions to the north of the gallery on Argyle Avenue, will occur intermittently during construction activity.
 Please follow the signs and listen to traffic control personnel.

 There are additional free public parking spots available in the underground parkade at the Grosvenor Ambleside building.
 Parking is available for two-hour stays from Monday to Friday between 9 a.m. and 6 p.m.
 The parkade can be accessed at the back of the building, on Bellevue Avenue between 13th Street and 14th Street.

 The Ferry Building is a municipally designated heritage site and cannot be altered unless a Heritage Alteration Permit is issued.
 On February 22, 2021, Council approved the Heritage Alteration Permit to allow restoration of the Ferry Building.

 A public comment form was available until February 15.
 Comments received were summarized and presented to Council for consideration at the February 22 meeting.

 The project is co-funded by the District and the federal and provincial governments.
 The Government of Canada is investing $1,010,360 through the Investing in Canada Infrastructure Program’s Community, Culture, and Recreation Infrastructure Stream (CCRIS), and the Government of British Columbia is contributing $841,882.